tendermint/tendermint/docs/architecture/adr-036-blockchain-reactor-refactor.md

   faulty nodes, i.e., it is possible that all nodes in some peer set are faulty.
 * we assume that communication between correct nodes is synchronous, i.e., if a correct node `p` sends a message `m` to a correct node `q` at time `t`, then `q` will receive message the latest at time `t+Delta` where `Delta` is a system parameter that is known. `Delta` is normally order of magnitude higher than the real communication delay
   (maximum) between correct nodes.
-Therefore if a correct node `p` sends a request message to a correct node `p` at time `t` and there is no the corresponding reply at time
+Therefore if a correct node `p` sends a request message to a correct node `q` at time `t` and there is no the corresponding reply at time
   `t + 2*Delta`, then `p` can assume that `q` is faulty.
 Note that the network assumptions for the consensus reactor are different
   (we assume partially synchronous model there).